-- Understanding Important Key Terms as it defines the terminology used throughout the use cases. - Overview of Logical Model as it establishes the logical model used by each business use case. - Understanding the Multidimensional Model as it establishes terminology used by the logical model and logical model report elements. - Information Model Metapatterns is not necessarily required, however this section provides an understanding of the fundamental metapatterns which make up each business use case. - Domain Partition Aggregation Models as this helps understand the relations between the members of a domain of an axis.
+- Understanding Important Key Terms as it defines the terminology used throughout the use cases. - Overview of Logical Model as it establishes the logical model used by each business use case. - Understanding the Multidimensional Model as it establishes terminology used by the logical model and logical model report elements. - Concept arrangement patterns is not necessarily required, however this section provides an understanding of the fundamental patterns which make up each business use case. - Member arrangement patterns as this helps understand the relations between the members of a domain of an axis.